MIT-Imperial Seed Fund

 Funding to kick-start early-stage and ‘blue skies’ research between world-leading institutions

 As universities renowned for their scientific contributions that benefit society, both MIT and Imperial College London share a commitment to address key global challenges.
-For 2021, the MIT-Imperial College London Seed Fund will promote early-stage collaboration between faculty and researchers at MIT and Imperial College London focusing on the strategic themes of Climate, Health & Sustainability.
+For 2022, the MIT-Imperial College London Seed Fund will promote early-stage collaboration between faculty and researchers at MIT and Imperial College London focusing on the strategic themes of Climate, Pollution & Sustainability.

 Focusing on these themes for this year’s seed fund is part of a larger effort at MIT and Imperial to organise research and teaching to have a positive impact on these global challenges.
 We encourage applications from researchers from across all disciplines of both institutions that address these important global issues.